Jitsusama/lets-do-dns/README.rst

       pip install lets-do-dns

-*  You can also install this program from a clone of the source repository. as so (remember, if you want to modify the source code without re-installing, pass the ``-e`` flag to PIP):
+*  You can also install this program from a clone of the source repository, as so (remember, if you want to modify the source code without re-installing, pass the ``-e`` flag to PIP):

    .. code-block:: bash